 Myth #1: Use Household Bleach as a Sanitizer & Cover Cleaner.

-Fact: People may say it’s ok to use household bleach as a hot tub or pool sanitizer.
-Here’s the thing though: household bleach damages the finish of your hot tub, deteriorates filter media and completely wrecks your hot tub cover, not to mention what it does to your heater and pump seals.
+Fact: People may say using household bleach as a hot tub or pool sanitizer is okay.
+Here’s the thing though: household bleach damages the finish of your hot tub, deteriorates filter media, and completely wrecks your hot tub cover, not to mention what it does to your heater and pump seals.

 Tip: High chlorine or bromine levels can also trash the underside of your spa cover.
 Testing your sanitizer levels regularly and using a ThermoFloat blanket can prevent this problem.
 Oh, and leave your cover open for half an hour or so after adding any chemicals.

 Bottom line: Do not use liquid bleach!
 Pick a sanitizing system designed for hot tubs.